Victordeleusse/Ecole-42-born2beroot/Guide/Debian_configuration.md

 ```
 Be careful with the numbered, index are reinitialized after a deletion (check between deletes to get the correct port index number!)

+## DHCP Setup (To get the IP attribution in static)

+To get the "lo" interface which corresponds to the "loopback" interface (local loop), as well as the "ens192" interface corresponding to the network card connected to my local network:
+`$ sudo ifconfig -a`